lyskouski/app-language/README.md

-# app-language
+# Tlum
-[WIP] Tlum - open-source cross-platform language learning application leverages the power of natural language processing to pinpoint pronunciation gaps, computer vision to enhance articulation, and machine learning to boost vocabulary proficiency.
+Open-source cross-platform language learning application leverages the power of natural language processing to pinpoint pronunciation gaps, computer vision to enhance articulation, and machine learning to boost vocabulary proficiency.